 Diploma of Latvian Christian academy has been awarded the EC Diploma Supplement Quality label!

-Diploma issued by Latvian Christian academy has been awarded with the quality hallmark of the European Commision executive agency EACEA (Diploma Supplement Quality Label) in January, 2014.
+Diploma issued by European Christian academy has been awarded with the quality hallmark of the European Commision executive agency EACEA (Diploma Supplement Quality Label) in January, 2014.
 The decision was made following criteria prescribed by the document “ECTS DS Guidelines for applicants”.

-Latvian Christian academy – the best in the international ERASMUS+ intensive programmes!
+European Christian academy – the best in the international ERASMUS+ intensive programmes!

 Latvian Christian academy was awarded with prestigious prize “Spārni 2015” (Wings 2015) as the best among Latvian Universities in the international Erasmus, Comenius, Leonardo da Vinci and Grundtvig projects’ competition organized by the State Education Development Agency (VIAA) in December 9, 2015.
 Independent experts highlighted an international project managed by the Academy “Social economy, social entrepreneurship and dynamics of European democracy”.